soskek/attention_is_all_you_need/README.md

 ## Note

 This repository does not aim for complete validation of results in the paper, so I have not eagerly confirmed validity of performance.
 But, I expect my implementation is almost compatible with a model described in the paper.
-Some differences where I am aware is as follows:
+Some differences where I am aware are as follows:
 - Optimization/training strategy.
 Detailed information about batchsize, parameter initialization, etc. is unclear in the paper.
 Additionally, the learning rate proposed in the paper may work only with a large batchsize (e.g. 4000) for deep layer nets.
 I modified it by multiplying 0.5, though there is room for improvement.
 I also changed `relu` into `leaky relu` in feedforward net layers for easy gradient propagation.
 - Vocabulary set, dataset, preprocessing and evaluation.
 This repo uses a common word-based tokenization, although the paper uses byte-pair encoding.
 Size of token set also differs.
 Evaluation (validation) is little unfair and incompatible with one in the paper, e.g., even validation set replaces unknown words to a single "unk" token.
 - Beam search is unused in BLEU calculation.